30 Tool Hacks You Should Know By Now

 From time to time you may find yourself working with temperamental material that is prone to splitting when you hammer into it.
 The best solution is to drill a pilot hole, but what do you do if you don’t have the proper size bit on hand?
 Sure, you could make a run to the hardware store, but why not use a nail to get your pilot hole started?

 Simply lop off the head of the nail, insert the nail body into your drill chuck, and you’re ready to roll!
-This how-to breaks down all the steps needed to start implementing this great hack.

 A Simpler Depth Stop